ritch/mdoq/README.md

 ### MongoDB

-Connect, query, and modify MongoDB's with the same API.
+Connect, query, and modify MongoDB's with the `mongodb` middleware.

-    var users = jdbq.use('mongodb://localhost/my-testing-db/users')
+    var users = mdoq.use('mongodb://localhost/my-testing-db/users')
       , perPage = 10;

     users